 Hold yourself accountable for your goals by setting deadlines for milestones.
 Give yourself room for change and flexibility and adjust those deadlines as you start to understand what is and isn’t reasonable.

 We’ve seen at Peakon that effective goal-setting can greatly influence employee engagement.
-I hope this guide helps you take the advantage of the SMART framework and you’ll see the results in your employees’ productivity and happiness.
+Hopefully this quick introduction to SMART goals will point you in the right direction when setting goals for you and your team.
+When done right, you’ll quickly see the results in your employees’ productivity and happiness.